apache/airflow/docs/apache-airflow/howto/operator/datetime.rst

 -----------------------

-The usages above might be useful in certain situations - for example when DAG is used to perform cleanups and maintenance and is not really supposed to be used for any DAGs that are supposed to be back-filled, because the "current time" make back-filling non-idempotent, its result depend on the time when the DAG actually was run.
+The usages above might be useful in certain situations - for example when DAG is used to perform cleanups and maintenance and is not really supposed to be used for any Dags that are supposed to be back-filled, because the "current time" make back-filling non-idempotent, its result depend on the time when the DAG actually was run.
 It's also slightly non-deterministic potentially even if it is run on schedule.
 It can take some time between when the DAGRun was scheduled and executed and it might mean that even if